-Name Organisation (where applicable) Agent Organisation Please provide any comments you may have on Chapter 3.0 Design Development Martin Allen 3.1 Primary Road - The relocated car park at the Northern entrance, whilst fitting into the sp road, does require everyone (and their dog) who uses it to cross a potentially busy road in on park which doesn't look sensible - though you will have a better idea of how busy it will be a whether it is technically possible to swap those two positions so that the access road is to th where people can exit directly into the park, but if you do then the road is less intrusive phys space within the country park & immediately adjacent meadow.
+Name Organisation (where Agent er 3.0 Design Development Organisation Please provide any comments you may have on Chapter 3.0 Design Development Martin Allen applicable) 3.1 Primary Road - The relocated car park at the Northern entrance, whilst fitting into the sp road, does require everyone (and their dog) who uses it to cross a potentially busy road in o park which doesn't look sensible - though you will have a better idea of how busy it will be a whether it is technically possible to swap those two positions so that the access road is to th where people can exit directly into the park, but if you do then the road is less intrusive phys space within the country park & immediately adjacent meadow.
 I think 4.17 Indicative North address this but all those "Chicanes or gateway features" just looked like sticking plaster for park should have minimum of sub-urban features of this sort.
-Calling a mound 'naturalistic' or plonked on an otherwise flat landscape to which the mound has no logical relationship and I hedgerows planted due to the cost of maintenance which the council have said they will add visitors having the carpark on the south side of the access road and in the open (i.e. surroum shrubs) which would mean changing slighty the position of the primary road I see in the FAQ document that you are expecting the access road to be as busy as Stainton N mention that I am hoping Middlesbrough Council will be designating part of Stainton Way as the criteria and then they will managing the vegetation better in respect of that designation.
-3.8 Green Space calculation I was really uncomfortable with the figure that 53% of the total site is to be retained as green space is already green space on public land and its current use is unrelated to whether or ho developed.
+Calling a mound 'naturalistic' o plonked on an otherwise flat landscape to which the mound has no logical relationship and I hedgerows planted due to the cost of maintenance which the council have said they will add visitors having the carpark on the south side of the access road to be as busy as Stainton N mention that I am hoping Middlesbrough Council will be designating part of Stainton Way as the criteria and then they will managing the vegetation better in respect of that designation 3.8 Green Space calculation I was really uncomfortable with the figure that 53% of the total site is to be retained as gree space is already green space on public land and its current use is unrelated to whether or ho developed.
 I couldn't quickly see the hectarage of the publicly owned part to redo the calcul site.
-If felt a bit of a marketing con to me especially given that the publicly-owned area is already green space on public side of the site or that historically you were going t nothing that would be of particular advantage to the existing public site and as currently pro and wildlife present, so I don't see why it is inc Matthew Shippey Don't want this.
+It felt a bit of a marketing con to me especially given that the publicly-owned area is already green space on the public side of the site or that historically you were going to rowrks to be undertaken on the public side of the site or that historically you were going to rowrks to be undertaken on the public side of the site or that historically you were going to rowrks to be undertaken on the public side of the site or that historically you were going to rowrks to be undertaken on the public s Matthew Shippey Don't want this.
 I walk in mandale meadow.
-Middlesbrough is lacking in green space and you new housing.
+Middlesbrough is lacking in green space and yo new housing.
 Middlesbrough Council you are a disgrace.
 Michael Miller Natural England please see general comments under chapter 8 comments.
 Michael Starford 3.5 the combined effect of the main cycleway and roadway at the Mandale road entrance is Michelle Hedger The loop road option.
 No road through Mandale Meadow.
 Use the loop road option.
 If a road needs to be there ma children cannot play near the huge 30mph road planned.
 They can play now in the meadow. park'.
 Please don't put all the footpaths in.
 We like to follow the natural winding dirt tracks.
 There i want artificial paths.
 It's beautiful, muddy and filled with nature.